Alishan Forest Railway

+The railway is managed by the Alishan Forest Railway and Cultural Heritage Office (AFRCHO).

 History

 Japanese era

 The narrow gauge lines were originally constructed by the Japanese Colonial Government to facilitate the logging of cypress and Taiwania wood.
 Preliminary surveying was conducted in 1900 and route planning began in 1903, but the project was shelved in 1904 due to the Russo-Japanese War.
 In 1906, the Japanese Government contracted the Osaka-based Fujita-gumi to build the railroad.
 The company laid tracks from Kagi (Chiayi) to Rienryō (Liyuanliao) and imported 13-ton Shay locomotives to run on the tracks, but financial troubles and technical difficulties in construction in the mountainous terrain forced them to abandon the project in 1908.
 In 1910, the Japanese Government took interest in the abandoned railroad and decided to finish it themselves, also importing 18-ton Shays for the job.
 The tracks were extended to Alisan (Zhaoping) in 1913, marking the completion of the main line.